ohata-toast/CDN/en/console-guide.md

 ## Content Delivery > CDN > Console User Guide

 This document describes how CDN service is configured and applied on NHN Cloud CDN console.

-## Creating CDN
+## Creating CDN Service

 Go to **Content Delivery > CDN** and to **CDN Service** and click **Create**, and the **Creating CDN** window pops up.
 CDN service domain is automatically created in the **[ServiceID].toastcdn.net** format.
 To use your own domain, enable **Domain Alias**.
 It takes up to 2 hours to complete deployment after service is requested for creation.
 Service becomes available after it is completely deployed.

+> **[Note] Duration for download optimization when creating a CDN for the first time**
+> Download speed might become slightly slower for up to 3 days after CDN is first created.

 ### Basic Information
 Set basic information.
 ![Creating CDN- Basic Information](https://static.toastoven.net/prod_cdn/v2/console-cdn-create-default2_202105.png)

 - **Service Region**
   GLOBAL service is provided via CDN edge servers located around the globe.
   Note, however, **China and Russia** are excluded from service regions.

 - **Description**
   More description is added on CDN service.

 - **Domain Alias**
   The default service domain address of NHN Cloud CDN is provided in the **[ServiceID].toastcdn.net** format.
   To use CDN service with your own domain, enable **Domain Alias**.
   To use HTTPS protocol with your own domain, get a certificate issued from **Certificate Management** and set domain alias.
   After domain alias is set, register CNAME record at DNS provider of domain, like follows.
 Please consult your DNS provider regarding DNS settings.
     - Record Type: **CNAME**
     - Record Name: **[Registered domain for domain alias]**
     - Record Value (Rdata): **[ServiceID].toastcdn.net**
     - TTL: Randomly selected

 - **Callback**
  It takes hours to create and change CDN service (e.g. Modify, Suspend/Resume, and Delete) After a task is completed, enable the callback setting to receive change status via callback URL and CDN setting information.
 See [API Guide](./api-guide-v2.0/#_23) to find information sent to callback.
     1. Enter **HTTP Method** and **Callback URL**.
-    2. To receive results on the change of CDN via query parameter, include the following path variable to **Callback URL**.
+    2. To receive results on the change of CDN via query parameter, include the following path variable to **Callback URL**. e.g.: http://callback.url?appKey={appKey}&status={status}&isSuccessful={isSuccessful})
-         e.g.: http://callback.url?appKey={appKey}&status={status}&isSuccessful={isSuccessful})

 | Path Variables | Description | Delivered Value|